kstough00/first-mile-key-program-milestones/README.md

 You will be informed at the end of the project review session whether you have passed or not.
 If you do not pass the review satisfactorily on your first attempt, you will have the opportunity to reschedule the review.

 Note:  All students will be given two attempts to pass a Portfolio Project review within two weeks of the project due date.
-If you’re unable to pass the review within two weeks of the project due date, you will have the option to repeat the module in accordance with the policies outlined in the “Program Changes” section in the Flatiron School Catalog, which can be viewed by clicking on “View the full United states catalog” here: [https://flatironschool.com/north-america-regulatory-information/](https://flatironschool.com/north-america-regulatory-information/).
+If you’re unable to pass the review within two weeks of the project due date, you will have the option to repeat the module in accordance with the policies outlined in the “Program Changes” section in the Flatiron School Catalog, which can be viewed by clicking on “View the full United States catalog” here: [https://flatironschool.com/north-america-regulatory-information/](https://flatironschool.com/north-america-regulatory-information/).